vepelbaum/easybgm_updated/README.md

 DISCLAIMER: The package is still undergoing rapid development and changes to functions or arguments may occur.

 The `R` package `easybgm` provides a user-friendly package for performing a Bayesian analysis of psychometric networks.
 In particular, it helps to fit, extract, and visualize the results of a Bayesian graphical model commonly used in the social-behavioral sciences.
 The package is a wrapper around existing packages.
-So far, the package supports fitting and extracting results of cross-sectional network models using `BDgraph` (Mohammadi \& Wit, 2015), `BGGM`(Williams \& Mulder, 2019), `bgms` (Marsman \& Haslbeck, 2023).
-As output, the package extracts the parameter estimates, the posterior inclusion probability, the inclusion Bayes factor, and optionally posterior samples of the parameters and the centrality.
-The package furthermore provides an extensive suite of visualization functions.
+So far, the package supports fitting and extracting results of cross-sectional network models using `BDgraph` (Mohammadi \& Wit, 2015), `BGGM`(Williams \& Mulder, 2019), and `bgms` (Marsman \& Haslbeck, 2023).
+As output, the package extracts the posterior parameter estimates, the posterior inclusion probability, the inclusion Bayes factor, and optionally posterior samples of the parameters and the nodes centrality.
+The package comes with an extensive suite of visualization functions.

 ## Installation